-- Boat motors Keep a cardiac device at least 30 cm (12 in) away from electric trolling motors or gasoline-powered boat motors. - Electronic body fat scale Using this type of scale is not recommended for cardiac device patients because it passes electricity through the body and can interfere with the device. - Electronic pet fences or invisible fences Keep a cardiac device at least 15 cm (6 in) away from the collar, remote control, and indoor antenna of electronic pet fences or invisible fences. - Recreational handheld metal detectors Keep a cardiac device at least 60 cm (24 in) away from the detector - Home-use electric kilns Keep a cardiac device at least 60 cm (24 in) away from home-use electric kilns. - Induction cook tops An induction cook top uses an alternating magnetic field to generate heat.
+- Boat motors Keep a cardiac device at least 30 cm (12 in) away from electric trolling motors or gasoline-powered boat motors. - Electronic body fat scale Using this type of scale is not recommended for cardiac device patients because it passes electricity through the body and can interfere with the device. - Electronic pet fences or invisible fences Keep a cardiac device at least 30 cm (12 in) away from the buried wire and the indoor antenna of electronic pet fences or invisible fences. - Handheld metal detectors Keep a cardiac device at least 60 cm (24 in) away from the detector end.

+- Home-use electric kilns Keep a cardiac device at least 60 cm (24 in) away from home-use electric kilns. - Induction cook tops An induction cook top uses an alternating magnetic field to generate heat.
 Keep a cardiac device at least 60 cm (24 in) away from the heating zone when the induction cook top is turned on. - Magnetic mattress pads or pillows Items containing magnets can interfere with the normal operation of a cardiac device if they are within 15 cm (6 in) of the device.
 Avoid using magnetic mattress pads or pillows because they cannot easily be kept away from the device. - Portable electric generators up to 20 kW Keep a cardiac device at least 30 cm (12 in) away from portable electric generators. - UPS (uninterruptible power source) up to 200 A Keep a cardiac device at least 30 cm (12 in) away from a UPS.
+If the UPS is operating by battery source, keep a cardiac device at least 45 cm (18 in) away.